Gestational diabetes test when

 Two Major Tests

 There are some different tests used as gestational diabetes tests.
 One common test is called “Non-Challenge Blood Glucose Test.”
 Doctors usually recommend this gestational diabetes testing at the first prenatal visit.
 This is an inexpensive and patient-friendly test.

 During the 24-28 weeks of pregnancy the “Screening Glucose Challenge Test” is required.
 This gestational diabetes testing is practically a version of Oral Glucose Tolerance Test.
 As a preparation of the test, the woman has to drink a solution with 50 grams of glucose and then blood glucose is measured after an hour.

 The “Oral Glucose Tolerance Test” requires a preparation from the earlier night.

 You need to go for overnight fast for 8 to 14 hours.
 Normal eating habit should be continued for three days prior to the test.
-Smoking should be stopped at this time.
-She would drink a glucose solution for the gestational diabetes test.
 Blood would be drawn at different stages of the test period.
 This test is an effective one.